 Bronstein, Gewirtz & Grossman, LLC, A Top Firm, Notifies Centessa Pharmaceuticals plc (CNTA) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, NY / ACCESSWIRE / September 30, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Centessa Pharmaceuticals plc ("Centessa" or the "Company") CNTA and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired: (a) Centessa American Depositary Shares ("ADSs") pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about May 28, 2021 (the "IPO" or "Offering"); and/or (b) Centessa securities between May 28, 2021 and June 1, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/cnta.
+/EIN News/ -- NEW YORK, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Centessa Pharmaceuticals plc (“Centessa” or the “Company”) (NASDAQ: CNTA) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired: (a) Centessa American Depositary Shares (“ADSs”) pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company’s initial public offering conducted on or about May 28, 2021 (the “IPO” or “Offering”); and/or (b) Centessa securities between May 28, 2021 and June 1, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/cnta.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Act of 1933 (the “Securities Act”) and the Securities Exchange Act of 1934 (the “Exchange Act”).